Foso/Jetpack-Compose-Playground/mkdocs/general/ambient.md

     This is the API of version 1.0.0-alpha02.
 Newer versions may have a different one

-Ambient is useful when you want to create a dependency in a higher node of the layout tree and use it on lower node without having to pass it down the tree through every child composable.
+Ambient is useful when you want to create a dependency in a higher node of the layout tree and use it on lower node without having to pass it down the tree through every child Composable.

 ## How to create an Ambient?
 ```kotlin
 data class User(val name: String, val age: Int)
 val ActiveUser = ambientOf<User> { error("No user found!") }
 ```
-Let's say you want to create an ambient with an User.
+Let's say you want to create an Ambient with an User.
 You can use **ambientOf()**.
 Inside the function you can return an initial user object or you can throw an exception when the user is missing.

 ## How to provide a value for an Ambient?